twegestal/edu-sims/README.md

 ### Project Structure

-The project is structured as a monorepo with two main packages:
+The project is structured as a monorepo with three main packages:

 `apps/client`: React client, bootstrapped with `Vite`.
 `apps/server`: Express server.
+`packages/api`: Utils and validators shared between client and server.

 ### API Proxy